Diet and Nutrition

 Ernest H Rosenbaum, MD, Sol Silverman, MA, DDS, Bernadette Festa, MS, RD, Isadora R. Rosenbaum, MA, Julie Matel, MS, RD, Rosemary Elliott-Snow, RDH, and Robert J. Ignoffo, PharmD

-- Adequate nutrition can be challenging for patients with cancer.
+Adequate nutrition can be challenging for patients with cancer.
 Physical problems may interfere with food intake and proper nutrition.
 Patients with mouth or throat pain can interfere with chewing and compound difficulties in swallowing.
 Tooth and gum disease further complicate the problem.
-A resultant weight loss tends to weakness, inactivity, discouragement, further anorexia, and
+A resultant weight loss tends to weakness, inactivity, discouragement, further anorexia, and susceptibility to infection.

 http://www.cancersupportivecare.com/oral.php